aboverio/auth-service/README.md

-# Abover - Auth Service
+# Auth Service

-Abover - Auth Service
+The authentication service for applications made by Abover.